-According to "CLEANING THE AIR FILTER ELEMENT" section in the CHAPTER 3, apply the foam-air-filter oil or its equivalent to the element.
+According to "CLEANING THE AIR FILTER ELEMENT" section in the CHAPTER 3, apply the Yamaha foam air filter oil or other quality foam air filter oil to the element.
 (Excess oil in the element may adversely affect engine starting.)

 STARTING A COLD ENGINE